 An old fashioned ground Beef Stroganoff Recipe made with mushrooms, sour cream, chopped red onions, garlic, a little ketchup for flavor, and noodles.

-Included below is a recipe for Sirloin Beef Stroganoff when you want that special dinner for family or guest.
+Included is a recipe for Sirloin Beef Stroganoff for times when you want a special meal for your family and guests.